King Tubby: Remixes

 Tubby began working as a disc cutter for producer Duke Reid in 1968.
 Reid, one of the major figures in early Jamaican music alongside rival Clement "Coxsone" Dodd, ran Treasure Isle studios, one of Jamaica's first independent production houses, and was a key producer of ska, rocksteady and eventually reggae recordings.
-Before the advent of dub, most Jamaican 45s featured an instrumental version of the main song on the flipside, which was called the "version".
+Instrumental mixes of existing recordings, known as "versions", became increasingly common in Jamaica during the late 1960s.
 When Tubby was asked to produce versions of songs for sound system MCs or toasters, he initially worked to remove the vocal tracks with the faders on Reid's mixing desk, but soon discovered that the various instrumental tracks could be accentuated, reworked and emphasised through the settings on the mixer and early effects units.

+Tubby's mixes were performed live, with individual tracks dropped out and brought back into the recording as the tape played.
+Lee Perry recalled that Tubby used this technique to disguise mistakes in recordings by removing problematic parts and emphasising other instruments, and that repeated mixes of the same recording could produce substantially different versions.

 In time, Tubby began to create wholly new pieces of music by shifting the emphasis in the instrumentals, adding sounds and removing others and adding various special effects, like extreme delays, echoes, reverb and phase effects.
 Partly due to the popularity of these early remixes, in 1971, Tubby's soundsystem consolidated its position as one of the most popular in Kingston and Tubby decided to open a studio of his own in Waterhouse in 1971, initially using a 4-track mixer purchased from Byron Lee's Dynamic studio.